 Although there is a huge potential in OTS, its adoption in practice has been hindered by high computational complexity \cite{numan2023role}.
-Specifically, transmission switchings examined in these studies \cite{ARPA_E2014, RuizMyhre2024MISO, RuizCasparyButler2020FERC} are not obtained by solving full OTS and therefore capture only a small portion of the possible benefits.
 Fully exploiting the value of transmission switching requires obtaining globally optimal transmission switching decisions by introducing binary line status of optimization variables.
-By doing so, OPF problem is transformed into a mixed integer program that is NP hard and often intractable for large networks \cite{crozier2022feasible}.
+By doing so, the optimal power flow (OPF) problem is transformed into a mixed-integer program (MIP) that is NP hard and often intractable for large networks \cite{crozier2022feasible}.
 Commercial solvers may take minutes to days or fail to converge entirely, which prevents OTS from being used in both day-ahead and real-time operations.
-Thus, faster OTS solution methods are essential, and a variety of approaches have been explored to accelerate computation, as summarized in Table~\ref{table:related_works_ots}.
+Thus, faster OTS solution methods are essential, and a variety of approaches have been explored, as summarized in Table~\ref{table:related_works_ots}.

 One major direction is the use of heuristic algorithms that construct high quality switching decisions without exhaustively solving the full MIP.
 Early works on OTS focused on heuristic approaches that reduce computation by narrowing the search over switching actions.
 These methods typically rely on the structural features of the power system or simplified representations of problems.
-Sensitivity-based methods rank candidate lines using power transfer distribution factors or shadow prices \cite{ruiz2012tractable}, while other studies rely on OPF-derived congestion indicators \cite{fuller2012fast}.
-Greedy heuristic algorithm iteratively open lines to reduce cost, as in \cite{hedman2009optimal}.
+For example, sensitivity-based methods rank candidate lines using power transfer distribution factors or shadow prices \cite{ruiz2012tractable}, while other studies rely on OPF-derived congestion indicators \cite{fuller2012fast}.
+Greedy heuristic algorithms iteratively open lines to reduce cost, as in \cite{hedman2009optimal}.
 Topological metrics have been tested as heuristics for screening candidate lines \cite{barrows2013using}.
 Beyond heuristic screening, approximate OTS formulations modify the MIP structure to implicitly penalize switching, enabling near-optimal dispatch while producing much simpler topologies and reducing computation time \cite{jabarnejad2018approximate}.
-Although these methods can yield feasible decisions, they sill require solving numerous OPF or OTS subproblems.
+Although these methods can yield feasible decisions, they still require solving numerous OPF or OTS subproblems.
 These limitations motivate learning-based approaches that aim to better capture the complexity of OTS.